-- All cancer-related sectors are eligible: therapeutics, diagnostics, devices, and tools. - For therapeutics, Product Development Research award funding supports preclinical research and early clinical research necessary to demonstrate initial clinical safety and efficacy (typically phase 1, phase 2A). - Recipient companies must currently be or commit to be Texas based (see section 8.1).
+- All cancer-related sectors are eligible: therapeutics, diagnostics, devices, and tools.
+Products must diagnose cancer, treat cancer or treat sequelae specific to cancer. - For therapeutics, Product Development Research Award funding supports preclinical research and early clinical research necessary to demonstrate initial clinical safety and efficacy (typically phase 1, phase 2A). - For-profit companies are eligible to apply.
+Recipient companies must currently be or commit to be Texas based (see section 8.1).
 The Cancer Prevention and Research Institute of Texas (CPRIT) requires the use of Texas-based subcontractors and suppliers unless adequate justification is provided for the use of out-of-state entities. - CPRIT requires recipient companies to raise a portion of the total project budget from external sources.
 For a company receiving an initial CPRIT award, CPRIT will contribute \$2.00 for every \$1.00 contributed in matching funds by the recipient company.
 CPRIT reserves the right to seek a higher matching funds contribution (ie, CPRIT will contribute \$1.00 for every \$1.00 contributed in matching funds by the company) from a company that has already received a CPRIT award and is approved for a second award.
 The demonstration of available matching funds must be made prior to the distribution of CPRIT grant funds, not at the time the application is submitted.
 CPRIT funds should, whenever possible, be spent in Texas.
 A company's matching funds must be dedicated to the CPRIT-funded project but may be spent outside of Texas. - Applicants may request up to \$20 million in CPRIT funds.
 CPRIT receives many more applications each year than available funds can support.
 While all requests for funding must be well justified, a funding request at or near the maximum amount will be heavily scrutinized.
-Such a request must be exceptionally well justified to warrant dedicating a large percentage of CPRIT's product development research budget to the applicant's project. - Funding will be tranched and tied to the achievement of contract-specified milestones. - All award contracts include a revenue-sharing agreement.
+Such a request must be exceptionally well justified to warrant dedicating a large percentage of CPRIT's product development research budget to the applicant's project. - Funding will be transhed and tied to the achievement of contract-specified milestones. - All award contracts include a revenue-sharing agreement.
 A copy of the revenuesharing agreement can be found at www.cprit.texas.gov in the Product Development